Greek worries knock European shares to 2012 low

 DOWNWARD TREND

-"We still favor the United States and emerging markets, and we are long on the dollar versus the euro," he said.
+"We still favour the United States and emerging markets, and we are long on the dollar versus the euro," he said.

 The euro fell heavily across the board on Monday.
 Traders said the euro's losses, which saw it hit a three-month low against the dollar, its lowest in 3-1/2 years against the British pound and a 2-1/2 month trough versus the yen, were likely to be extended in coming days.
 (ID:nL5E8G74RM)